Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.

 Use Social Media

-Hashtags are a simple way that you can organize and link information online across a wide variety of platforms... including this site, Facebook, Twitter and Instagram.
+Hashtags are a simple way to organize and link information online across a wide variety of platforms.
+That includes this site, Facebook, Twitter, Instagram, and many others.
 A simple example is: #socialmedia

 Hashtags should be short and match current topics that you want people to be able to explore.
-Here are the common hashtags for Indivisible Asheville!
+For Indivisible Asheville it's #indivisibleavl

 - #healthcare, #obamacare

 - A hashtag must be written as a single word, without any spaces